ErhardLabs/ge/plugins/pixelyoursite/readme.txt

 **Does it work with WooCommerce?**

 Yes, it does.
-The plugin adds all the necessary events, like ViewContent, AddToCart, InitiateCheckout and Purchase.
+The plugin adds all the necessary events, like ViewContent, AddToCart, InitiateCheckout, and Purchase.
 This way you can easily track conversion and c**onversion value.**

 ** Do I have to manually add the events for WooCommerce?**